nmata010/nmata010.github.io/_posts/2025-12-06-data-strategy-post.md

 1. **What measure signals success?**
     - [mAP](https://blog.roboflow.com/mean-average-precision) (mean average precision) is a standard metric in object detection that balances recall (finding all the objects) with precision (avoiding all the non-objects).
     - Its a measure of how well the model detects objects when compared to the real object boundary ([this blog](https://jonathan-hui.medium.com/map-mean-average-precision-for-object-detection-45c121a31173) gets into some of the math behind _how_ its calculated).
     - I'll be using [**mAP50**](https://docs.ultralytics.com/guides/yolo-performance-metrics/#class-wise-metrics) as my measure for performance.
-Its a pretty leinient metric, but still gives clear signal on whether or not the right object is being detected.
+Its a pretty lenient metric, but still gives clear signal on whether or not the right object is being detected.
 2. **What threshold is sufficient?**
     - Stated differently: "If mAP50 is the test, what score must the model achieve to prove its ability?"
     - I'm trying to prove traction towards a solution, not achieve perfection on the first try.
 I think a `mAP50=50%` sufficiently demonstrates utility while leaving lots of room for improvement.